Use your sourdough discard to make sourdough waffles that are crispy on the outside, fluffy on the inside, and just plain delicious!

 Why yes – yes, you can!

-Sourdough waffles are kind of magical… you take something you were going to throw away (excess sourdough starter), and a few other ingredients, and BOOM, you get a delicious meal that has a unique, one-of-a-kind flavor.
+Sourdough waffles are kind of magical… you take something you were going to throw away (excess sourdough starter), add a few simple ingredients, and BOOM, you get a delicious meal that has a unique, one-of-a-kind flavor.

 - Tangy, but not too sour (thanks to discard being PART of the recipe)